 Several technologies that featured in 2018-to-2020 era green HVAC roundups did not make this list and deserve a brief note on why.
 Concentrating solar HVAC (the MCT-style rooftop solar-thermal arrays that powered chillers): the lead vendor, Chromasun, went out of business years ago, and the category never reached commercial traction.
 DeVAP (desiccant-enhanced evaporative cooling): demonstrated efficiency gains in lab settings but never scaled to a commercially available residential or light-commercial product.
 Ice-powered air conditioning (the night-freeze-and-day-cool category Ice Energy and Calmac pioneered): Ice Energy Holdings discontinued in 2019, Calmac was acquired by Trane and the product line largely sunset.
 HCFC alternatives as a green selling point: the entire HCFC family has been phased out under the Montreal Protocol, so framing them as the green choice in 2026 is a decade-old conversation.

 The pattern across the cut picks is the same.
 Green HVAC marketing in the late 2010s leaned toward novelty technologies that promised dramatic efficiency gains.
 The technologies that actually matured into the current market are the less exciting ones: better refrigerants, better heat pumps, better controls, better ventilation.
-The technology that wins is not always the technology with the best demo video; it is the technology with the dealer network, the parts supply chain, the contractor training pipeline, and the tax credit math that makes it install today.
+The technology that wins is not always the technology with the best demo video; it is the technology with the dealer network, the parts supply chain, the contractor training pipeline, and the rebate math that makes it install today.

 The throughline across the five picks above is that green HVAC is no longer a separate category sitting next to the regular HVAC catalog.
 It is the regular catalog.
 The cold-climate heat pump is the default replacement for the aging furnace.
 R-454B is what the new condenser ships with.
 The smart thermostat is what the customer expected three years ago.
 Energy recovery is what code requires in a growing number of jurisdictions.
-The contractor positioning green HVAC as a premium upgrade is already a year behind the market; the contractor positioning it as the new normal, with the credit math and the install timeline already documented, is the one closing the install today and the next install a year from now.
+The contractor positioning green HVAC as a premium upgrade is already a year behind the market; the contractor positioning it as the new normal, with the current rebate math and the install timeline already documented, is the one closing the install today and the next install a year from now.

 Smart Service for HVAC

-If you are running an HVAC business and want a software stack that handles scheduling, dispatch, customer equipment history, mobile invoicing, and recurring maintenance contracts so the team can focus on the conversations about heat pumps, geothermal, and IRA credit math at the kitchen table, Smart Service integrates with QuickBooks Desktop and QuickBooks Online and iFleet keeps techs in the field synced with the office.
+If you are running an HVAC business and want a software stack that handles scheduling, dispatch, customer equipment history, mobile invoicing, and recurring maintenance contracts so the team can focus on the conversations about heat pumps, geothermal, and rebate math at the kitchen table, Smart Service integrates with QuickBooks Desktop and QuickBooks Online and iFleet keeps techs in the field synced with the office.
 Try a free demo to see how it fits!